-Kitchen color (even if you’re using neutrals) should be the first thing to consider when you are looking for kitchen ideas.
+Kitchen color (even if you’re using neutrals or whites) should be the first thing to consider when you are looking for kitchen ideas.
 One of the most appealing finishes for kitchen cabinetry and walls, paint lends itself to both the classic looks of the traditional kitchen and crisply linear designs.
 The advantage is in its almost limitless choice of colors, allowing you free rein to express yourself, whether your home is period or contemporary, country or urban – and you can always repaint if you decide to update.

 Kitchen paint colors to leave behind in 2024